 - Almost anyone who struggles to regulate their emotions would benefit from better sleep habits.

-- Many of those who struggle with unresolved grief could benefit from talking to counselor or therapist.
+- Many of those who struggle with unresolved grief could benefit from talking to a counselor or therapist.

 - Nearly everyone with anger issues would benefit from a regular mindfulness practice.